Aged and Disabled Medicaid Waiver Program

 Persons who are age 65 or older may be eligible for waiver services if they:

 - Agree to participate in an evaluation to determine their care needs and choose to accept support services

 - Have needs which are determined through the evaluation which would require assistance in the nursing facility setting

 - Can safely be served at home or assisted living at a cost not more than Medicaid would pay for nursing home care

-The Aged Medicaid Waiver program allows Medicaid dollars to be used to pay for the following services:
+The Aged and Disabled Medicaid Waiver program allows Medicaid dollars to be used to pay for the following services:

 - Home Care/Chore